karishmaslaud/OffensEval/README.md

 #**OffensEval 2020 Repository:**
 This repository contains our team problemConquero submissions for OffensEval 2020 and models we are working on for Offensive Language Detection.<br/>

-**The following are the references used for building the code: **
+**The following are the references used for building the code:**
 <br/>

 ##BERT based models built using the following resources:

-All languages BERT Custom Data set and Data loader has been inspired from:<br/>
+All languages BERT and RoBerta Custom Data set and Data loader has been inspired and adapted from:<br/>
 Michael Sugimura,"BERT Classifier: Just Another Pytorch Model",Medium/TowardsDataScience,10 June.2019.https://towardsdatascience.com/bert-classifier-just-another-pytorch-model-881b3cf05784<br/>
 Github Repository:https://github.com/sugi-chan/custom_bert_pipeline<br/>
 https://github.com/sugi-chan/custom_bert_pipeline/blob/master/bert_pipeline.ipynb<br/>